tunaluna94/GAM_offboarding_basic/README.md

 It will prompt you of the email address of the user you're looking to offboarding<br/>
 It will ask for confirmation that you have entered the right email<br/>
-Define your GAM path
+Define your GAM path<br/>
-Generate basic info of the user
+Generate basic info of the user<br/>
-Force signout of the user on all devices
+Force signout of the user on all devices<br/>
-Move OU of the user (you will need to specify)
+Move OU of the user (you will need to specify)<br/>
-Remove the user from all Google Groups
+Remove the user from all Google Groups<br/>
-Randomize the users password with 25 characters
+Randomize the users password with 25 characters<br/>
-Turn off directory settings so the user doesnt pop up in gchat Revokes all application specific passwords, 2SV Backup Codes and OAuth Tokens for the listed user Generate new backup codes
+Turn off directory settings so the user doesnt pop up in gchat<br/>
+Revokes all application specific passwords, 2SV Backup Codes and OAuth Tokens for the listed user<br/>
+Generate new backup codes<br/>